cgrant093/Valorant-Data-Project/README.md

 3. the 'ultimate' (ult) economy, the ult being a special ability you acquire through playing some number of rounds.
    - Teams can have completely different strategies depending on the ults available.

-Combining both means there's many different player stats to look at, and the game can be rather strategically complex.
+Combining both means there's many different player stats to look at, and a game can be strategically complex.

 ## Valorant has a 'smurfing' problem
 Valorant, like any other online game, has a smurfing problem.
 Cheating is when a player utilizes external software to help them at a higher ability for the sake of rank/glory.
 Smurfing is essentially the opposite problem, a player create new accounts for the sole purpose of playing people signifcantly worse than them.
 This can ruin the game for the rest of the players who are trying to play fairly.
-Valorants anti-cheat software improve over time, but this cannot detect smurfs.
+Valorants anti-cheat software will improve over time, but it has no ability to detect smurfs.

 ## Can we do something about the smurfing problem?
 There are many statistics in the game.
 The better players are better for some reason.
 The reason better players are better could be a whole list of things:
-- better at shooting
+- more accurate at shooting
-- kill more and die less
+- kill opponents more often and die fewer times in a game
-- acquire more team assists
+- assists teammates more frequenty
-- use their abilities more often or more effectively
+- use their abilities more effectively
 - etc.
-I wanted to see if I can see what makes a better player better, and then whether the statistics are accurate enough to differentiate a persons rank based on their stats.
-I will also take into account the character someone normally plays to see if this changes anything.
-I want to create a model that predict a player's rank (with some confidence level) based off their stats in the game.
+I wanted to see how these can be translated into in-game statistics and how much better a higher ranked player is at each.
+Then are the differences statistically significan to distinguish player ranks.
+I will also take into account the type of character someone normally plays to see if this changes the statistics.
+I want to create a model that predict a player's rank (with some confidence level) based on their in-game statistics.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------